-Additionally, during a receivership, FHFA could take the position that Fannie Mae's contribution of Designated Q-REMIC Interests and the Legacy X-IO Interest to the Issuer constitutes only the grant of a security interest under applicable law, that Fannie Mae continues to own the Designated Q-REMIC Interests and the Legacy X-IO Interest, and that FHFA as receiver should control and administer the Designated Q-REMIC Interests and the Legacy X-IO Interest.
+Additionally, during a receivership, FHFA could take the position that Fannie Mae's contribution of Designated Q-REMIC Interests to the Issuer constitutes only the grant of a security interest under applicable law, that Fannie Mae continues to own the Designated Q-REMIC Interests, and that FHFA as receiver should control and administer the Designated Q-REMIC Interests.

 HERA provides general exceptions to the powers of FHFA as receiver.
-The legal isolation of the Designated Q-REMIC Interests and the Legacy X-IO Interest, effectuated by Fannie Mae's contribution thereof to the Issuer, falls under the general exceptions, insofar as the Designated Q-REMIC Interests and the Legacy X-IO Interest are interests in pools of mortgages.
-If FHFA were to dispute that the Designated Q-REMIC Interests and the Legacy X-IO Interest are interests in pools of mortgages, Fannie Mae's contribution thereof to the Issuer may still be respected in the event of any receivership on equitable grounds because the contribution is intended to enhance the assets of Fannie Mae's conservatorship estate.
-However, if a court were to hold that the Designated Q-REMIC Interests and the Legacy X-IO Interest are not interests in pools of mortgages and that the equities do not require that FHFA respect the contribution, the Designated Q-REMIC Interests and the Legacy X-IO Interest could be subject to administration in Fannie Mae's receivership estate, and there could be delays or reductions in payments to Noteholders and in efforts to enforce recourse against the Designated Q-REMIC Interests and the Legacy X-IO Interest, or other losses with respect to the Notes.
+The legal isolation of the Designated Q-REMIC Interests, effectuated by Fannie Mae's contribution thereof to the Issuer, falls under the general exceptions, insofar as the Designated Q-REMIC Interests are interests in pools of mortgages.
+If FHFA were to dispute that the Designated Q-REMIC Interests are interests in pools of mortgages, Fannie Mae's contribution thereof to the Issuer may still be respected in the event of any receivership on equitable grounds because the contribution is intended to enhance the assets of Fannie Mae's conservatorship estate.
+However, if a court were to hold that the Designated Q-REMIC Interests are not interests in pools of mortgages and that the equities do not require that FHFA respect the contribution, the Designated Q-REMIC Interests could be subject to administration in Fannie Mae's receivership estate, and there could be delays or reductions in payments to Noteholders and in efforts to enforce recourse against the Designated Q-REMIC Interests or other losses with respect to the Notes.

 The Cash Collateral Account and the Eligible Investments held therein are legally isolated from any receivership estate of Fannie Mae because Fannie Mae will never have had any interest in the Note proceeds used to purchase the Eligible Investments in the Cash Collateral Account.
-The legal isolation of the Cash Collateral Account, Eligible Investments, Designated Q-REMIC Interests and Legacy X-IO Interest could nonetheless be challenged if FHFA asks a court to substantively consolidate the Issuer with Fannie Mae and to pool all of their respective assets for distributions to creditors.
+The legal isolation of the Cash Collateral Account, Eligible Investments and Designated Q-REMIC Interests could nonetheless be challenged if FHFA asks a court to substantively consolidate the Issuer with Fannie Mae and to pool all of their respective assets for distributions to creditors.
 HERA does not expressly authorize FHFA, as receiver, to substantively consolidate affiliates into Fannie Mae, and the disregard of an entity's separate existence is not generally favored.
-However, if substantive consolidation were nonetheless to occur, there could be delays or reductions in payments to Noteholders and in the enforcement of rights to payments from the Designated Q-REMIC Interests, the Legacy X-IO Interest and the Cash Collateral Account, or other losses with respect to the Notes.
+However, if substantive consolidation were nonetheless to occur, there could be delays or reductions in payments to Noteholders and in the enforcement of rights to payments from the Designated Q-REMIC Interests and the Cash Collateral Account, or other losses with respect to the Notes.

-If the Designated Q-REMIC Interests, the Legacy X-IO Interest, the Cash Collateral Account or the Eligible Investments held therein were subject to administration in Fannie Mae's receivership estate, the lien under the Indenture should be respected.
+If the Designated Q-REMIC Interests, the Cash Collateral Account or the Eligible Investments held therein were subject to administration in Fannie Mae's receivership estate, the lien under the Indenture should be respected.
 However, if FHFA as receiver were to establish a successor to Fannie Mae that acquired Fannie Mae's assets and obligations, the lien of the Indenture may be subject to a priming lien in favor of any such successor if the successor is unable to obtain unsecured or subordinate secured credit or issue unsecured or subordinate secured debt and the successor provides Noteholders with adequate protection in the form of periodic cash payments, additional or replacement liens or other similar relief, which could delay or reduce payments to Noteholders.
-If the lien of the Indenture is not perfected with respect to the Designated Q-REMIC Interests and the Legacy X-IO Interest, the Issuer may be treated as an unsecured creditor of Fannie Mae with respect to amounts payable pursuant to the Designated Q-REMIC Interests and the Legacy X-IO Interest.
-Fannie Mae can provide no assurance that the lien of the Indenture is perfected with respect to the Designated Q-REMIC Interests and the Legacy X-IO Interest.
+If the lien of the Indenture is not perfected with respect to the Designated Q-REMIC Interests, the Issuer may be treated as an unsecured creditor of Fannie Mae with respect to amounts payable pursuant to the Designated Q-REMIC Interests.
+Fannie Mae can provide no assurance that the lien of the Indenture is perfected with respect to the Designated Q-REMIC Interests.